-The following ground rules apply to the FMA holder and all other timber disposition holders authorized under the Forests Act and Timber Management Regulation operating within the FMA area.
-Ground rules are the practices used in planning and conducting forest management operations which constitute the methods used to implement decisions made in the FMP and other higher level plans such as Integrated Resource Plans (IRP).
-In the event that these strategic plans do not exist, the ground rules shall establish practices that minimize the chance of negative impacts from forest management operations.
+Ground rules are the practices used in planning and conducting timber harvesting operations which constitute the methods used to implement decisions made in the forest management plan (FMP) and other higher level plans such as integrated resource plans (IRPs).
+In the event that these strategic plans do not exist, the ground rules shall establish practices that minimize the chance of negative impacts from roads, timber harvesting and forest management operations and activities.
 Authorizations by Alberta do not imply authorization under federal legislation and requirements, notably the federal Fisheries Act and Migratory Birds Convention Act.
-The proponent must seek advice and approvals of the federal agencies (Department of Fisheries and Oceans, Environment Canada) regarding federal legislation requirements.
+The proponent may require advice and approvals of the federal agencies (Department of Fisheries and Oceans, Environment Canada) regarding federal legislation requirements.